-Weapons of any type as well as all items that can be used to strike, push or stab;
+Weapons of any type, as well as any objects that may be used to stab, beat or otherwise injure others;

-Items that could potentially be used as weapons or projectiles;
+Objects that may be used as weapons or projectiles;

 Glass containers, bottles (including PET bottles), tumblers, jugs or cans or other items that are made from fragile, splintering or particularly hard material;

-Bulky items such as ladders, stools, chairs, boxes, prams, walking frames (access for wheelchair users is only possible and provided for in blocks 3 and 6);
+Bulky items such as ladders, stools, chairs, crates, prams, walking frames; wheelchairs are allowed only in section 3 and 6;

 2. Visitors are also prohibited from the following in the stadium and/or in the facilities: